masamonoke/mesh-net-pet/readme.md

 # About
 An implementation of mesh network.
-Note that project is actively developing and some features are not present
+Average throughput is 20 requests per second.

 # Build